-In June 2006, Law 3468/2006 concerning "Electricity generation from Renewable Energy Sources (RES) and High Ef-
+In June 2006, Law 3468/2006 concerning "Electricity generation from Renewable Energy Sources (RES) and High Efficiency Co-generation of Heat and Power (HE-CHP)" was enacted.
+Its main provisions are:

 - The incorporation of Directive 2001/77/EC in the national legislation and the adaptation of the national legislation to the relative obligations that result from the Kyoto Protocol that already has been ratified by Law 3017/2002 and the National Allocation Plan for the Distribution of CO2 gas emissions. - The simplification and acceleration of the licensing procedure for RES and HE-CHP projects. - The improvement of the legislative framework for licensing, operation and pricing of electricity from RES and HE-CHP plants (prices will no longer be defined as percentages on PPC's invoices, credit for the capacity in the interconnected system will be abolished, etc.)